oCroso/homework/cmg2/README.md

 The container can be found here: https://hub.docker.com/repository/docker/ocroso/cmg-logparser

+to build simply clone this repository and run:

+`docker build .` from within the repo.

 ## Terraform Provision:

 WIP - Due to no Cloud Provider account at this time, may forego.
 Deployment to Minikube proved successful.